 Ever look at a photo and instantly get drawn to that person?
 That’s a photo that connects.

 Ideally, a good photo says, “Hey!
 I’m a good listener.
 You can trust me with anything.
 I’m easy and fun to work with.
 I’m committed to helping you.”

-That’s a photo connects.
+That’s a photo that connects.
 It connects them with you.
 It goes deep.

 - Nothing distracting in the background to distract from your face.
 Some photos have blurred nature backgrounds, which add life to the picture without taking away focus from your face – very nice!

 - Consider your audience.
 If it’s stern busy executives, a clean suit might be in order.
 If it’s women exercising, a healthy outdoors photo would do well.

 - Look into the camera and at your client.
 Make eye contact, it connects, it makes you look confident, and it builds trust.